threatcon/vba-formatter/README.md

 Iniital release

 ### 0.0.2
-Added default line start of 0 when file does not have VBA headers
+Added default line start at 0 when file does not have VBA headers

 **Enjoy!**